May 2020 Recap:

 CSU and IFC add to the theme from last month of owning companies whose earnings streams are relatively resilient to the COVID-19 environment.
 ATA provides factory automation solutions with attractive exposure to the life sciences end market.
 We expect the company to benefit from manufacturing plants having to adjust to accommodate COVID-related health guidelines, as well as longer term opportunities in adjusting supply chains, especially in health related areas.
 CIA's flagship asset is the wholly owned Bloom Lake mine located in northern Quebec.
 Chinese demand for iron ore has recovered strongly since its economy reopened while iron ore exports from Brazil remain relatively weak.
 WSP has a strong backlog and is expected to benefit from infrastructure spending globally, along with the potential for attractive acquisitions coming out of this economic pause.
 Norbord is expected to benefit from positive commentary from U.S. home builders as housing starts rebound.
 Finally, DOO was seeing very strong innovation-driven market share gains prior to the COVID-19 outbreak and is now seeing stronger than expected demand for its power sport vehicles following a significant decline in its share price.

-The Fund held a 23.4% cash weighting at month end, down from 45.7% at the end of March.
-The cash weighting at the time of writing is 12.5% as two positions were initiated in early June.
-The fund has generated substantial value to investors over its long-term history driven by the combination of strong company-specific catalysts and a concentrated portfolio.
-We continue to look forward to strong results as we progress through 2019 and beyond.
+The Fund held a 12.7% cash weighting at month-end.
+The CVM has generated substantial value to investors over its long-term history driven by the combination of strong company-specific catalysts and a concentrated portfolio.
+We continue to look forward to strong results as we progress through 2020 and beyond.